Common Assault Solicitors

 What factors are taken into account when sentencing?

-In this way, the offence is separated out into three categories of ascending seriousness.
+The offence is separated out into three categories of seriousness.
 The court will decide which of these categories the offences fits.

 In terms of harm, they will look at the level of injury, or fear of injury, and whether the victim is particularly vulnerable.